qnngroup/manu-uncovering-extreme-nonlinear-dynamics-in-solids-through-time-domain-field-analysis/analysis-and-plots.md

 fig.savefig('sampler-current-response.pdf', bbox_inches='tight')
 ```

-### Correct the Sampled Waveform
+## Correct the Sampled Waveform

 +++

 We correct the response by removing the amplitude envelope of the finite bandwidth response of the sampler due to the emission response.

-Again, if the antenna itself has a finite bandwidth, this could also be incorporated/accounted for here in a similar way.
-However, we currently assume the antenna bandwidth is infinite.
+As noted in the text, if the antenna itself has a finite bandwidth, this could also be incorporated/accounted for here in a similar way.

 ```{code-cell} ipython3
 # -- Get the peaks fo the first +/-N harmonics: